-This country-specific Q&A provides an overview of Employment & Labour Law laws and regulations applicable in Norway.
+This country-specific Q&A provides an overview of Employment and Labour laws and regulations applicable in Norway.

 According to the Norwegian Working Environment Act (“WEA”), an employee is protected against unjustified termination of the employment relationship.
 The employer therefore cannot terminate the employee’s contract unless there are justifiable reasons for such termination based on circumstances relating to the enterprise, the employer or the employee.

 The specific situations when an employee can be dismissed with – or without – notice are not stipulated in the WEA.
 Termination of employment due to circumstances relating to the enterprise (redundancy) will in most cases be considered justifiable if it can be established that there is a long-term need for the enterprise to curtail operations, rationalise, restructure, or something similar.
 Case law has detailed further rules on the execution of rationalisation processes that should be carefully observed before a decision on such execution is made.

 Termination of employment due to the employee’s circumstances must be based on the employee’s breach of contract or duties.
 In essence, the applicable provisions are meant to ensure that each individual employee’s situation is considered and weighed against the employer’s situation.
 The threshold for termination based on the employee’s circumstances is high and the employer must document objectively justifiable reasons for the dismissal.

 Summary dismissal (i.e. the employee must leave the workplace immediately) is only permitted if the employee has committed a gross breach of contract.
 Examples of breaches that may constitute grounds for summary dismissal are severe insubordination, the flouting of safety requirements, embezzlement or any similar serious situation.

 A termination of employment that lacks justifiable reason may be ruled invalid by a court if requested by the employee, with the effect that the employment relationship continues.